cscott/TurtleScript/README.rst

 This section contains more tentative thoughts about the overall application environment.

-1. Try to build on the shoulders of HTML/CSS/DOM/JavaScript?
+1. Building on the shoulders of HTML/CSS/DOM/JavaScript (or not)

    One original goal was to attempt to leverage the existing HTML elements and DOM rather than invent our own GUI framework.